 - Student Advocacy service

-- Eight law student hearing representatives and four student justices to the Student-Wide Judiciary trained; nine student office assistants trained and working the phones, handling walk-ins, processing paperwork, etc.
+- 11 law student hearing representatives and eight student justices to the Student-Wide Judiciary trained; seven student office assistants trained and working the phones, handling walk-ins, processing paperwork, etc.

 - Approximately 10,000 community service hours assigned